austerlitz/json_data_extractor/README.md

 # JsonDataExtractor

+Transform JSON data structures with the help of a simple schema and JsonPath expressions.
+Use the JsonDataExtractor gem to extract and modify data from complex JSON structures using a straightforward syntax and a range of built-in or custom modifiers.

-Another try to make something for JSON that is XSLT for XML.
+_Another try to make something for JSON that is XSLT for XML.
-We transform one JSON into another JSON with the help of a third JSON!!!111!!eleventy!!
+We transform one JSON into another JSON with the help of a third JSON!!!111!!eleventy!!_

 Remap one JSON structure into another with some basic rules and [jsonpath](https://github.com/joshbuddy/jsonpath).